using-system/LightningPay/documentation/packages.md

 ## LightningPay.Abstractions [![NuGet](https://img.shields.io/nuget/v/LightningPay.Abstractions.svg)](https://www.nuget.org/packages/LightningPay.Abstractions)

 `LightningPay.Abstractions` is for your all library (non app projects) to avoid to add strong reference to the lightning clients.

+You can built also your extension methods to the `ILightningClient` interface to extend your lightning client.